Mitochondrial fusion: With mitochondrial fission

 The combined effects of continuous fusion and fission give rise to mitochondrial networks.
 The mechanisms of mitochondrial fusion and fission are regulated by proteolysis and posttranslational modifications.
-The actions of fission, fusion and motility cause the shapes of these double membrane bound subcellular organelles we know as mitochondria to continually change.
+The actions of fission, fusion and motility cause the shapes of mitochondria to continually change.

 The changes in balance between the rates of mitochondrial fission and fusion directly affect the wide range of mitochondrial lengths that can be observed in different cell types.
 Rapid fission and fusion of the mitochondria in cultured fibroblasts has been shown to promote the redistribution of mitochondrial green fluorescent protein (GFP) from one mitochondrion to all of the other mitochondria.
 This process can occur in a cell within a time period as short as an hour.

 The significance of mitochondrial fission and fusion is distinct for nonproliferating neurons, which are unable to survive without mitochondrial fission.
 Such nonproliferating neurons cause two human diseases known as dominant optic atrophy and Charcot Marie Tooth disease type 2A, which are both caused by fusion defects.
 Though the importance of these processes is evident, it is still unclear why mitochondrial fission and fusion are necessary for nonproliferating cells.

 Regulation

 Many gene products that control mitochondrial fusion have been identified, and can be reduced to three core groups which also control mitochondrial fission.
 These groups of proteins include mitofusins, OPA1/Mgm1, and Drp1/Dnm1.
 All of these molecules are GTP hydrolyzing proteins (GTPases) that belong to the dynamin family.
 Mitochondrial dynamics in different cells are understood by the way in which these proteins regulate and bind to each other.
 These GTPases in control of mitochondrial fusion are well conserved between mammals, flies, and yeast.
 Mitochondrial fusion mediators differ between the outer and inner membranes of the mitochondria.
 Specific membrane-anchored dynamin family members mediate fusion between mitochondrial outer membranes known as Mfn1 and Mfn2.
 These two proteins are mitofusin contained within humans that can alter the morphology of affected mitochondria in over-expressed conditions.
 However, a single dynamin family member known as OPA1 in mammals mediates fusion between mitochondrial inner membranes.
+In mammals, the two proteolytic systems mediated by Parkin-PINK1 and Oma1 regulate mitochondrial fusion through Mfn1 and Opa1.
 These regulating proteins of mitochondrial fusion are organism-dependent; therefore, in Drosophila (fruit flies) and yeasts, the process is controlled by the mitochondrial transmembrane GTPase, Fzo.
 In Drosophila, Fzo is found in postmeiotic spermatids and the dysfunction of this protein results in male sterility.
 However, a deletion of Fzo1 in budding yeast results in smaller, spherical mitochondria due to the lack of mitochondrial DNA (mtDNA).